traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 Forces the read to be fully consistent.
 (Default: ```false```)

 `--providers.consulcatalog.servicename`:
-Name of the traefik service in Consul Catalog.
+Name of the traefik service in Consul Catalog (needs to be registered via the orchestrator or manually).

 `--providers.consulcatalog.stale`:
 Use stale consistency for catalog reads.
 (Default: ```false```)